 Meditation is another tried and tested remedy for stress-induced pain.
 It involves sitting in a comfortable position and focusing on your breath, so it hardly requires physical effort.
 You only need to work on releasing anxiety and negativity, and your mind and muscles relax automatically.
 Find a quiet corner and schedule short sessions every morning and evening to achieve the best results.

 Sleep deprivation often aggravates anxiety and fatigue.
 These factors work together to cause stress-induced pain.
 A good night’s sleep is the best natural remedy to deal with the condition.
 Being well-rested gives you a good start and boosts your motivation enough to get your mind off your physical and mental woes.
 Consider working on your sleep cycle to achieve the eight-hour target every night.
+Correct any body issues interfering with sleep.

 Stress and pain go hand in hand, with each leading to the other.
 But you can use these natural measures to eliminate both and move a step ahead toward healthy living without depending on the medication.